Best robo-advisors in 2025

 -

 Betterment sets a high standard for service.
 It offers automatic rebalancing, tax-loss harvesting, a personalized retirement plan, a variety of portfolio options (such as impact investing) and fractional shares in funds, so that all your money is invested rather than having to wait until you have enough to buy a full share.
-You can sync outside accounts, too, and receive advice on them, while customer support is available seven days a week.
-Betterment’s premium plan ups the game with access to a human advisor.
+You can sync outside accounts, too, and receive advice on them.
+Betterment’s premium plan ups the game with unlimited access to a team of human financial advisors if you meet the $100,000 minimum account requirement.

 Schwab Intelligent Portfolios